increpare/bronzes/README.md

 ## Demons

-Animal-style motives that aren't portrayal of actual animals, but composites of different animal features and stylized animals, above all t'ao t'ieh + dragons.
+"Animal-style motives that aren't portrayal of actual animals, but composites of different animal features and stylized animals, above all t'ao t'ieh + dragons."
+(Costen)

 * Taotie (饕餮) 'glutton'
   * "The term t'ao-t'ieh denotes mask-like animal faces in frontal view, which lie flat on the surface of the vessel" (Consten)